Four Letters of Love: Plot

 The Coughlans stay a while so William can paint.
 Later, before returning to London, all but the painting Nicholas was carrying is spoiled.
-Upon their return to Dublin, William promptly donates it to a poetry competition.
+Upon their return to Dublin, William promptly donates it to a poetry competition as a prize.

-Isabel, whose lie to the nuns has been discovered, is turned out.
-So, she seeks Peader in his family's shop.
+Isabel, whose lie to the nuns has been discovered, is expelled from school and seeks Peader in his family's shop.
 Discovering he has been pining for her, he gratefully greets her.
-Meanwhile, in Dublin William dies in a house fire, while Nicholas is out completing his degree.
+Meanwhile, in Dublin, William dies in a house fire, while Nicholas is out completing his degree.

 Three months pass.
 Margaret visits Isabel who, less enthusiastic about Peader now, is resigned to carry on.
 Margaret points out that lasting love must start very strong, and asks if she is pregnant.
 Later, Peader's mum warns Isabel that he never stays 'in love' for long.
 When she confronts Peader, he admits it, yet asks her to marry him.

 Early on her wedding day, Isabel confides in Sean she is unsure about marrying Peader.
 On the edge of the sea, she asks for a sign to cancel.
 Meanwhile, Nicholas is en route from Dublin.
-After living with one of his father's former colleagues, who suggests a civil servant job, he feels inspired to travel to the west island to see Mr. Gore, who won the painting with his love poem.
+After living with one of his father's former colleagues, who suggests a job as a civil servant, he feels inspired to travel to the west coast island to see Mr. Gore, who won the painting with his love poem.

 Arriving at the Gores' soon after the wedding, Nicholas finds Margaret and Sean at home.
 He stays with him while she fetches Muiris.
-Inexplicably, Sean begins to talk, asks for help standing up so the Gores find him chatting with Nicholas upon their return.
+Inexplicably, Sean begins to talk, and asks for help standing up - the Gores find him chatting with Nicholas upon their return.
 Overjoyed, the reunited family invites Nicholas to stay.
 They prepare and have a meal together and dance.

 A connection soon forms between Nicholas and Isabel.
 Margaret senses this, and is soon blocking love letters he tries to send to Isabel.
 She burns the first, throws the next into the sea and buries the third.
-As Nicholas writes multitudes more letters, Margaret brings Muiris' winning love poem, which prophesies four letters will unite two loves.
+As Nicholas writes multitudes more letters, Margaret brings out Muiris' winning love poem, which prophesies four letters will unite two loves.

-Going to the beach, Nicholas finds Isabel.
+Going to the beach, Nicholas finds Isabel returning to the island on a small boat.
 As they embrace, the ghosts of his parents approach on one side, her family on the other.
-Now William's painting is shown in this very scene.
+Now William's painting is shown portraying this very scene.